Are you or your spouse in active military service? It may affect your Florida divorce… find out how.

 - There are also special laws which govern the distribution of property when dealing with a military divorce.
 If you are not aware of these laws, you may be signing away your rights without even knowing it!

-At the law offices of Sacks & Sacks, P.A., we truly hope that you and your spouse can salvage your marriage and lead happy, productive lives.
+At The Law Offices of Sacks & Sacks, P.A., we truly hope that you and your spouse can salvage your marriage and lead happy, productive lives.
 However, we realize that in a lot of cases that cannot be accomplished.
-If you believe that your marrigae cannot be salvaged and need the assistance of an attorney, please contact the law offices of Sacks & Sacks, P.A.
+If you believe that your marriage cannot be salvaged and need the assistance of an attorney, please contact The Law Offices of Sacks & Sacks, P.A.
 We’re here to meet your legal needs but also to give you the emotional support that you need during this most difficult time.

 If you or your spouse is an active service member in the United States Army, Navy, Air Force, Marines or Coast Guard, call the Law Office of Sacks & Sacks today at (904) 396-5557 for professional legal advice on your Florida military divorce.
 Click here to visit the contact page, or just use the email form to the left to set up a free consultation.